ans-group/docs.ukfast.co.uk/source/fastdrive/deletingfilesandfolders.md

 ## Web App:

 To delete a folder in the web app, left-click the ‘Folders’ tab which you can see on the left side menu.
 You’ll see this menu expand into 3 folders; __Personal Folders__, __Shared Folders__, and __Favorites__.
-Choose the folder where the folder which you would like to delete is stored.
+Choose the location where the file or folder which you would like to delete is stored.

 ![Image97](files/Image97.png)